Golden46/InventorySystem/docs/tutorial.md

 ```
 <br>

-The `AddItem` function first checks if the amount of Items in the list is more than or equal to the MaxSlots in the Inventory.
-If it is then it will return false and not add the item to the Item list.
+The `AddItem` function first checks if the amount of items in the list is more than or equal to the `MaxSlots` in the Inventory.
+If it is then it will `return` `false` and not add the item to the Item list.
 If it isn't then the item will be added to the list.
 ```cs
 public bool AddItem(InventoryItem item)
 {